chipster/chipster-openshift/k3s/backup-to-s3.md

 12 6 * * * bash FULL_PATH_TO/cron-archive.bash
 ```

-If this doesn't work, change cron to run it soon, use `sudo journalctl -u cron --follow` to see when it happens and then check the `cron.log` for possible error messages.
+If this doesn't work, change crontab time to run soon, use `sudo journalctl -u cron --follow` to see when it happens and then check the `cron.log` for possible error messages.

 ### Update archive server